625-777 Pacific St rezoning application

 Does the city currently own this land?
 Instead of development of strata residential could this land be hypothetically used for other community infrastructure such as: parks or Elementary/High Schools?

-equest asked almost 3 years ago
+equest asked over 3 years ago

 The City currently owns this land.
 Once all four sites (A, B , C and D) have been rezoned, the Real Estate team will confirm direction with Council regarding whether to lease, sell or retain each site.